 - On one episode of Family Guy, Buddhism is called a religion that "annoying white guys" practice.

-Of the five largest religions in India, Sikhism seems to be the one that most Westerners know nothing about.
+Of the five largest religions in India, Sikhism seems to be (along with Jainism, which you can note is not even featured in the article) the one that most Westerners know nothing about.
 In fact, a lot of them don't even know what a Sikh is.
 Due to their beards and turbans, they often get mistaken for Muslims, despite the fact that the two faiths have nothing to do with each other, so events like 9/11 have led to increases in attacks against Sikhs.
 But since Sikhs don't get a lot of media attention in the West, anti-Sikhism is rarely addressed.
 And then there's the issue of the kirpan, a small dagger that Sikhs must carry at all times, but which in fact only traditionalists do.
 Most Sikhs, even the ones who wear turbans, assimilate heavily into modern society and habits.

 In Indian media, the stereotype is them being small town yokels (never mind the many urban entrepreneurs and countless small restaurant owners across India) and Boisterous Bruiser types who dance at weddings (which by the way, in no small part, inspired the Bollywood dancing trope that Westerners associate with India).